Medically reviewed by Drugs.com. Last updated on Feb 1, 2020.

 Cholera is a bacterial disease usually spread through contaminated water.
 Cholera causes severe diarrhea and dehydration.
-Left untreated, cholera can be fatal in a matter of hours, even in previously healthy people.
+Left untreated, cholera can be fatal within hours, even in previously healthy people.

 Modern sewage and water treatment have virtually eliminated cholera in industrialized countries.
-The last major outbreak in the United States occurred in 1911.
-But cholera is still present in Africa, Southeast Asia and Haiti.
-The risk of cholera epidemic is highest when poverty, war or natural disasters force people to live in crowded conditions without adequate sanitation.
+But cholera still exists in Africa, Southeast Asia and Haiti.
+The risk of a cholera epidemic is highest when poverty, war or natural disasters force people to live in crowded conditions without adequate sanitation.

 Cholera is easily treated.
-Death results from severe dehydration that can be prevented with a simple and inexpensive rehydration solution.
+Death from severe dehydration can be prevented with a simple and inexpensive rehydration solution.

 Dehydration.
-Dehydration can develop within hours after the onset of cholera symptoms.
-Depending on how many body fluids have been lost, dehydration can range from mild to severe.
-A loss of 10 percent or more of total body weight indicates severe dehydration.
+Dehydration can develop within hours after cholera symptoms start and range from mild to severe.
+A loss of 10% or more of body weight indicates severe dehydration.

-Signs and symptoms of cholera dehydration include irritability, lethargy, sunken eyes, a dry mouth, extreme thirst, dry and shriveled skin that's slow to bounce back when pinched into a fold, little or no urine output, low blood pressure, and an irregular heartbeat (arrhythmia).
+Signs and symptoms of cholera dehydration include irritability, fatigue, sunken eyes, a dry mouth, extreme thirst, dry and shriveled skin that's slow to bounce back when pinched into a fold, little or no urinating, low blood pressure, and an irregular heartbeat.

-Dehydration may lead to a rapid loss of minerals in your blood (electrolytes) that maintain the balance of fluids in your body.
+Dehydration can lead to a rapid loss of minerals in your blood that maintain the balance of fluids in your body.
 This is called an electrolyte imbalance.

 An electrolyte imbalance can lead to serious signs and symptoms such as: